 Hico is a tiny town located in the state of West Virginia.
 With a population of 239 people and just one neighborhood, Hico is the 243rd largest community in West Virginia.
 Hico has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Hico, you'll notice that it is more blue-collar than most other communities in America.
-38.89% of Hico’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hico is generally considered to be a blue-collar town.
+38.89% of the Hico workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hico is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Hico who work in personal care services (61.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 Hico’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.